matapombos/landing/README.md

 # landing
-TOP 2nd exercise - Landing Page
+TOP 2nd exercise -HTML & CSS Landing Page

+    Many thanks to the creators of all the images used there are links to go to the pages by clicking the image or author in the the product line under each picture

     Content -
-        Logo - <a href='https://pngtree.com/so/golden'>golden png from pngtree.com/</a>

         mountain picture - Photo by <a href="https://unsplash.com/@mar28mar?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Mar Bustos</a> on <a href="https://unsplash.com/?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>